jhels/deform-/README.md

 DSP waveshaper which uses random splines to generate its transfer function.
 A Max/MSP external object programmed in C++.

+This project is no longer being updated.
+The new version of this audio effect will be coded as a VST instead of a Max/MSP external, and written in JUCE.

 ## About

 [deform~] generates a random spline $f_n: [-1,1] \rightarrow [-1,1]$, then a sequence of splines varying continuously from $f_n$ to $f_1(x) = x$.
 Combining these functions with an `Intensity` parameter $i\in[1,\dots,n]$, we obtain